beviu/m2-internship/report.typ

 a UPID as well as a user-interrupt vector.
 The `senduipi` instruction takes an index into this table.

-= Measuring the execution time of small steps
+= A model of the execution time of a minor page fault

-In order to evaluate the hardware modifications that we propose, we make a model of the current page fault handling and then use it to approximate what would be the execution time of a page fault with the hardware modifications.
+To evaluate the hardware modifications that we propose, we build and validate a model of the current page fault handling and then use it to approximate what would be the execution time of a page fault with the modifications.

-To do that, we will need to measure the execution time of several small steps during page fault handling.

 We start by evaluating the cost of a minor page fault on Linux without any modification.
 A _minor page fault_ occurs when the physical page is directly ready to be mapped by the operating system, as opposed to a _major page fault_ where there is work to do before the fault can be resolved (e.g. read a physical page from disk).
 Minor page faults are the fastest.

+One way to trigger a minor page fault is by reading from a page that was just allocated.
+On Linux, newly allocated pages are filled with the zero byte.
+Linux has an optimization where the the page fault from the first read to page is treated by updating the PTE to point to a special physical page called the _zero page_ that is filled with the zero byte and is shared among all processes.
+The PTE is also updated to make the virtual page read-only so that when the page is actually written to, a physical page is finally allocated.

 #figure(caption: [Triggering a minor page fault])[
   ```c